 “Gill’s presentation was brilliantly comprehensive and not a little frightening for trust practitioners concerned with the very far reaching compliance measures that are required now and in the future and the significant dates they will need to look out for.

-“The feedback was excellent and we took the opportunity of showcasing our wealth management system, Troika, a one stop solution for all trust and estate accounting and administration which supports FATCA, CRS and other reporting requirements.”
+“The feedback was excellent and we took the opportunity of showcasing our wealth management system, for private client practitioners which supports FATCA, CRS and other reporting requirements.”